FikaWorks/grgate/README.md

 is published as draft, GGate will wait for all the status check attached to the commit target of the release to succeed before merging it.

+The following diagram represent a concret example where a CI/CD process generate/publish versionned artifacts and generate a draft release.
+Artifacts are then deployed by a third party to different environments running with different config.
+End-to-end tests are then run against these 2 environments and reports result to the draft release as commit status.
+When all tests pass, GGate publish the Github release.

 ![GGate Overview](ggate-overview.png)

 ## Getting started